yduartep/angular4-protractor-cucumber/README.md

 `npm run e2e -- --features=playground,dashboard`

-### End-to-end tests - multiple capabilities
+### E2E tests - multiple capabilities

 If you desire to run e2e tests using multiple capabilites, you need to:
 1. npm run **start**: start the application server.
 2. npm run **webdriver:start**: start the selenium web driver server
-3. npm run **e2e:hub**: execute the test using multiple browsers and multiple capabilites.
+3. npm run **e2e:hub**: execute the tests using multiple browsers on different versions and/or different operating system.

-## Further help
+## Cucumber report

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+After execute the e2e tests, some html and json reports are generated in the forlder **reports**.